nicm42/nicm42/README.md

 I'm a Front End Developer, having fun creating web pages, games and anything else that takes my fancy.

-- 🔭 I’m currently working on an app to track books I've acquired and read.
+- 🔭 I’m currently working on a silly game using TypeScript.
-- ⚡ I’m currently revising React

 <!-- 🔭 I’m currently working on the Click the Shape in Svelte
 - 🌱 I’m currently learning Drupal and Svelte